 Beer Battered Fish

-Beer Battered Fish made with fresh cod filets dipped in seasoned beer batter and fried until golden brown and crispy, EASY to make and ready in only a few minutes!
+Beer Battered Fish is an easy pub style recipe made with fresh cod filets dipped in seasoned batter and fried until golden brown and crispy.

 Yield 4 servings